Here’s what leaders and teachers say

-“Windows and Mirrors” provides a foundational lens into diverse cultures throughout the world.
+Cultural Jambalaya’s videos provide a foundational lens into diverse cultures throughout the world.
 This lens helps viewers of all ages understand a shared humanity while opening a door to exciting new discoveries and cultural adventures.
-It is in learning other’s stories and cultures that we can break-down barriers of discrimination and disparities, which keep us from growing to our full human potential.
-“Windows and Mirrors” should be seen and discussed in classrooms and communities everywhere!
+It is in learning other’s stories and cultures that we can break down barriers of discrimination and disparities, which keep us from growing to our full human potential.
+The videos should be seen and discussed in classrooms and communities everywhere!

 Youth Frontiers, Inc.

-“Windows and Mirrors” is a stunning visual representation of the cultural diversity around the globe.
-Although the images transport us far away to places many of us will never have a chance to visit ourselves, it is amazing to see how important values such as goodness, moral courage, wisdom and justice are stalwarts in each community that “Windows and Mirrors” illuminates.
+Cultural Jambalaya’s videos are a stunning visual representation of the cultural diversity around the globe.
+Although the images transport us far away to places many of us will never have a chance to visit ourselves, it is amazing to see how important values such as goodness, moral courage, wisdom and justice are stalwarts in each community that each video illuminates.

 Cari-Ana Garcia Luna